-Job applicants have a tendency to underestimate interview questions of this kind.
-I mean, everyone has his own point of view on other people, so why to hide it in an interview?
+Job applicants have a tendency to underestimate interview questions that sound simple.
+I mean, everyone has their own point of view on the society they live in, so why to hide it in an interview?

-Similar questions include: “Name three characteristics of this company.”, “What would you say about your former boss?”, or “How would you describe your former colleagues?”.
+Similar “simple sounding” questions include: “Name three characteristics of this company.”, “What would you say about your former boss?”, or “How would you describe your former colleagues?”.

-- To see whether you are able to assess skills and abilities, as well as character, of other people.
-You will really need this ability in HR.
+- To see whether you can assess skills, nature, and abilities of other people.
+You will need this ability in HR.

-- To see your attitude and way of thinking about other people in general.
+- To see your attitude, and your way of thinking about the others.

 Now I would like to elaborate on the second point, as you really need to understand it, to form a good answer.
-Let’s have a look at two alternatives of an answer, to the original question (three characteristics of people living in the US):
+Let’s have a look at two alternatives of an answer to the original question (three characteristics of Americans):

-Option 1: I think they are lazy, too self-confident and many times hard to manage.
+Option 1: I think they are lazy, over-confident and many times hard to deal with.

-Option 2: I would say people in the United States are friendly and communicative, have huge potential and a healthy level of self confidence, which is needed to be successful in life.
+Option 2: I would say people in the United States are friendly and talkative, have huge potential, and a healthy level of self confidence, which is needed to be successful in today’s world.

-Now imagine an HR worker with the attitude expressed in Option number one.
-Such a person sees only bad things in people, consider it difficult to work with them and believe they are too self confident.
-Such an applicant will never be good in HR, simply because it would be difficult for him to create good relationships with the employees.
-He would struggle to see good things in people and help them to develop it in order to bring added value to the team.
+Now imagine an HR worker with the attitude expressed in Option 1.
+Such a person always looks at bad things in people, and they consider it difficult to work with them.
+They will never be good at HR, simply because it would be difficult for them to build good relationships with the employees.
+They would struggle to see the good in the workers and help them to develop it further, in order to bring value to the team.

-Oppositely, a second person sees American citizens as people who are able to achieve what ever they want.
-She said they are friendly and communicative.
+Oppositely, a second person sees American citizens as people who are ready to achieve what ever they want to achieve.
+They consider them friendly and talkative.
 That would be a good HR worker–looking for positives and seeing the good in each of us….

 You should follow the second example, especially if you are interviewed for this job.
 It does not matter if they ask you about your former colleagues, bosses, class mates, or about people in general.
-Be positive, look for good things in people, and speak with enthusiasm about the others.
-This is the way how to create an impression that you have good personality and attitudes for the job in human resources.
+Be positive, look for the good in people, and speak with enthusiasm about the others.
+Showcase the right personality and attitude for HR generalist/manager.

-- How would you motivate the people in our company, except of offering a raise?
+- How would you motivate people in our company, without offering them a raise?